voidspace/voidspace.github.io/oopwithpython.md

 A practical two day course on the object oriented features of Python.
 Perfect for programmers with some experience of Python looking to use objects and classes and to understand them.
 An excellent course for data scientists, devops engineers and those self taught with Python looking to move beyond scripting into programming.

-The references and assignment fills in gaps on the low level details of Python whilst covering the full object model.
+The references and assignment section fills in gaps on the low level details of Python whilst the course covers the full object model.
 Learn how all Python object works, Python objects inside and out.
 The course is hands on with exercises for all the topics.
 Principles of API design, objects for data abstraction, and best practises are discussed throughout the course.

 This course is taught by Michael Foord, a contributor to core Python itself, the creator of unittest.mock, with over ten years of experience teaching Python and twenty years of industry experience working with Python.